qiniu/qmgo/README.md

 ## `Qmgo` vs `mgo`
 [Differences between qmgo and mgo](https://github.com/qiniu/qmgo/wiki/Known-differences-between-Qmgo-and-Mgo)

-## Who is using
-If you are using qmgo, please feel free to add your project name or repository here！

-- Qiniu QCDN management system
-- Qiniu RTC quality monitoring system
-- Jesselivermore huanshoulv stock real-time quotes system

 ## Contributing

 The Qmgo project welcomes all contributors.
 We appreciate your help!